 ESC Firmware

-Here is a list of the different ESC firmware available for mini quad:
+Here is a list of the ESC firmware available for FPV drones and their release years:

-In 2020, AM32 is released.
+In 2020, AM32 was released.
 It’s a open source firmware that could be the BLHeli_32 alternative.
-Some latest ESC are already shipped with AM32 firmware.
+We’re seeing some of the latest ESCs shipped with AM32 out of the box.
 Learn more about AM32 here: https://oscarliang.com/am32-esc-firmware-an-open-source-alternative-to-blheli32/

 ESC Protocols

-Here are all the ESC protocols currently available for a Betaflight FPV drone, and their respective signal width – the time it takes to send one data packet (click the links for more info):
+Here are the ESC protocols available for FPV drones, especially when running Betaflight firmware, and break down their signal timings which is basically the time it takes to send one data packet:

 - Standard PWM (1000us – 2000us)